aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ---
-title: Convert or Save PowerPoint PPT or PPTX to PDF using C#
+title: Convert PowerPoint to PDF in C#
 linktitle: Convert PowerPoint to PDF
 type: docs
 weight: 40